 - Maintain good personal hygiene, including regular and thorough handwashing.

 - Boil all drinking water or drink bottled water.

 - Seek medical advice if you have a fever or are suffering from diarrhoea.

 Tailings and pesticides

-In the northern Sughd Region there are a number of unprotected uranium tailings and pesticide waste dumps, which may pose a health risk.
+In the northern Sughd Region, a number of unprotected uranium tailings and pesticide waste dumps may pose a health risk.
 Seek local advice.

 Medical facilities and services are limited in Tajikistan.
 Hygiene conditions are poor.
 There is a shortage of medical equipment and pharmaceuticals.